 Downsizing without the contribution

-The downsize contribution is a strategy I expect I may use when the time comes but even before it was introduced, many single women have been taking advantage of selling up and moving somewhere more affordable to set themselves up for retirement.
+Even before it was introduced, many single women have been taking advantage of selling up and moving somewhere more affordable to set themselves up for retirement.

 I’m not as aggressive as Biti and am in my industry fund’s balanced investment option.
-But due to the changing nature of investment option definitions, my balanced option is actually reasonably aggressive and 71% invested in growth assets.
+But due to the changing nature of investment option definitions, my balanced option is actually reasonably aggressive with 71% invested in growth assets.

 “Don’t take the label for granted,” Biti says.
 “Because as funds have tried to compete, I think the labelling of them has changed.”